Gendow/MappingPerception/presentation/12map_presentation.md

 - **Asking google the right questions**

-- **Amazigness of Github**, working with branches and using the terminal
+- **Amazingness of Github**, working with branches and using the terminal

 - **Splitting up scripting work**, but combining scripts is a challenge